OhssineAbdelfatah/libft/README.md

 ## Introduction

-This library was created as part of the 42 Silicon Valley curriculum and is designed to be used in various C projects.
+This library was created as part of the 1337 curriculum and is designed to be used in various C projects.
 The goal is to provide commonly used functions that are not part of the standard C library.

 ## Features